syncfusion/blazor-docs/src/charts/sparkline/markers.md

 ## Adding special point markers

-Markers can be enabled for specific points as a collection.
-The following special points are applicable for Sparkline marker.
+The markers can be enabled for specific points as a collection.
+The following special points are applicable for markers.

 * [`All`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.VisibleType.html#Syncfusion_Blazor_Charts_VisibleType_All) - Markers for all points are enabled.
 * [`Start`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.VisibleType.html#Syncfusion_Blazor_Charts_VisibleType_Start) - Markers for start points are enabled.